anhthi-boilerplate/react-boilerplate/README.md

 - `bundle-stats-webpack-plugin`: display the detail of bundle size
 - `dotenv-webpack`: inject variables to process.env

-## 🌄 Resolve Absolute Paths

-Make the code more clear and reduce the git changes in relative path whenever a file location is changed.
-Continue to run the command below

-    npm i babel-plugin-module-resolver -D

-Add the `babel-plugin-module-resolver` to `.babelrc.json` plugins

-    "plugins": [
-      [
-        "module-resolver",
-        {
-          "root": ["./src"],
-          "extensions": [".ts", ".tsx", ".js"]
-        }
-      ],
-    ]

-We also need `jsconfig.json` at the root dir with config as below

-    {
-      "compilerOptions": {
-        "module": "commonjs",
-        "target": "es6",
-        "moduleResolution": "node",
-        "experimentalDecorators": true,
-        "paths": {
-          "*": ["src/*"]
-        }
-      }
-    }

-Finally, updating the paths on `tsconfig.json` as below

-    "paths": {
-      "*": ["./src/*"]
-    },

 ## 🌄 Install and setup Commit Lint

 If Prettier helps us confirm the convention on coding, the Commit Lint will take care about the commit message.
 Don't forget to create the `.commitlintrc.json` at root and running the below command